Harmonious Group Choreography with Trajectory-Controllable Diffusion: Introduction

+\textbf{Multi-dancer collision}.
+In many group choreography frameworks \cite{aioz,gcd,dany,edge}, model inputs are typically constructed by concatenating the movements and coordinates of each dancer.
+However, this strategy results in a significant imbalance, as movements often encompass over 100 dimensions, whereas coordinates are constrained to just three.
+In group choreography, dancers' coordinates can vary substantially, yet their movements frequently display notable similarities.
+For example, in the AIOZ-GDance dataset \cite{aioz}, over 80\% of the movements are similar.
+This similarity leads to \textit{dancer ambiguity}, complicating the model's ability to distinguish between individual dancers, and often leading to collisions, as illustrated in Figure \ref{fig:intro_challenge}.

-\textbf{Single-dancer foot slide}.
-Foot sliding occurs due to the models' weakness in modeling the correlation between the global trajectory and local rotations of other body parts \cite{longdancediff}.
-In multi-person dances, the dancer ambiguity exacerbates the difficulty of modeling the correlation between footwork and displacement.
+\textbf{Single-dancer foot sliding}.
+Foot sliding occurs when a dancer’s feet appear to unnaturally glide or shift across the ground, despite accurate movement of the rest of the body, as depicted in the middle of Figure \ref{fig:intro_challenge}.
+This issue often arises from difficulties in accurately modeling the correlation between the global trajectory and the local rotations of other body parts \cite{longdancediff}.
+In multi-person choreography, the dancer ambiguity issue further complicates the modeling of this correlation, making it even harder to align footwork with displacement.